NiborGnu/dungeon-text-game/README.md

   - **When the user chose 'left'**
   - Show text explaining the user 'start walking left' then coming to a room/cave and a monster is waiting there.
-  - Show description of the cave and monster
+  - Show a description of the cave and monster
   - A battle choice [roll] to attack or [Restart/Quit] to end the game

     1. roll: